huss-osman/linux-fundamentals/05-docker/fundamentals/02-what-are-containers.md

 ## Overview

-This section explains what **containers** are and their role in modern **software development** and **DevOps**.
-It focuses on how containers package applications together with everything they need to run consistently across different environments.
+This section introduces **containers**, a lightweight and portable way to package and run applications across different environments.
+It simplifies deployment by bundling applications together with their dependencies.

-Understanding containers is essential for building, deploying, and managing applications reliably in modern infrastructure.
+It helps build an understanding of how applications run consistently across systems, making containers essential for **Docker**, cloud infrastructure, CI/CD pipelines, and modern application development.

 ---